harmony-one/h/progress/rikako-hatoya.md

 Lastly, I want to expand my backend development expertise by contributing to projects like the Pump.fun app and diving deeper into protocol engineering and contract development.
 Additionally, I aim to play a more active role in our community-driven initiatives, similar to my work on AnotherWorld (where I integrated ONE to BTC Runes factory contract), to help drive innovation and collaboration.
 Whether it’s refining smart contracts, working on cross-chain interoperability, or building DeFi tools, I hope to combine technical growth with impactful contributions to our ecosystem.

 ---
+2024-12-11 Wed: Tested AI agent creation and character creation on platforms such as Virtuals Fun, Holoworld, and vvaifu.
+Edited and refined 2025 goal.

 2024-12-10 Tue: Sync with Li, reviewed and refined 2025 progress goals.
 Looked back at a16z/Eliza repo and started testing some of the autonomous agents on virtuals protocol.

 2024-12-09 Mon: Started research into AI agents in preparation for jensenxcountry.
 Looked into lalalune repos such as Magick, and bgent.